Add states to a dataset based on groups and start/end times

 Source:R/extract_states.R

-brings states to a time series dataset.
+add_states.Rdadd_states() brings states to a time series dataset.
 It uses the

-to add states to the dataset
+States.dataset to add states to the dataset.
+The States.dataset must at

-least contain the same variables as the dataset
+least contain the same variables as the dataset grouping, as well as a

 start and end time.
 Beware if both datasets operate on different time zones

-and consider to set force.tz = TRUE
+and consider to set force.tz = TRUE.

 Usage